 Grant requests must address a clear, documented unmet need

-Post Grant: Organizations receiving Impact Grants will submit a final report to include a detailed program evaluation, and will be invited to make a presentation to the WCCF Board of Directors.Submit a 20th Anniversary Fund LOI
+Post Grant: Organizations receiving Impact Grants will submit a final report to include a detailed program evaluation, photos and video clips, and will be invited to make a presentation to the WCCF Board of Directors.Submit a 20th Anniversary Fund LOI

 BROWNSON MEMORIAL FUND